avshiliaev/unicornbank.io/srv/wsproxy/README.md

-# Websocket Service
+# Wsproxy Service

-This is the Websocket service
+This is the Wsproxy service

 Generated with

 ```
-micro new --namespace=go.micro --type=service srv/websocket-proxy
+micro new --namespace=go.micro --type=service srv/wsproxy
 ```

 ## Getting Started